What Makes a Good Salesperson?

 - How are your salespeople measured on their performance?

-- What about your current products that your customers like the most?
+- Which of your current products do your customers like the most?

 The good news is there are several tactics you can use to get used to it.

-Doing this can actually trick your brain and calm your nerves when making calls and also keep you from quitting once you’ve gotten one “yes”.
+Doing this can actually trick your brain and calm your nerves when making calls and also keep you from quitting once you’ve got one “yes.”

 Oftentimes the best way to learn a new trade is from those who have been there and done it successfully in the past.

-Salespeople are pulled to these communities to share what works, what doesn’t work, and even swap battle scars and personal stories.
+Salespeople are pulled to these communities to share what works, and what doesn’t work and even swap battle scars and personal stories.

-If you crave that personal interaction Meetup can be a great place to find a group in your local area as well as one that meets regularly.
+If you crave that personal interaction, Meetup can be a great place to find a group in your local area and one that meets regularly.